slowproj/slowdash/Applications/SlowDrip/README.md

 ## FirstMeshControlSlowpy
+The SlowPy library (Python library part of the SlowDash system) is used to interface with Dripline for full integration.

 This uses a docker image that includes both Dripline and SlowDash.
 Build the image as described in the FirstMeshControl section if it has not been done.

 ### Usage
 ```